The best metal detectors for gold at any budget

 The XP Deus II is a fantastic way to get a fully-fledged metal-detecting experience, no matter where or for how long you might wish to use it.
 At under two pounds, it registers on the lightweight end of the spectrum, making it easy on the arm and body to use for hours at a time once you get used to the right-to-left, left-to-right arm motion that is characteristic of using metal detectors.
 You’ll also be able to use it for lengthy amounts of time as it has a 30-hour battery life.

 Where you use an XP Deus II is largely up to you as well.
 It sports an IP68 environmental protection rating, meaning it can withstand dust and water, managing to go as low as 33 feet into the water before encountering difficulties.
-At the same time, its multifrequency design will let it work well, even in differing environments.
+At the same time, its multifrequency design allow it to work well, even in differing environments.
 Finally, the included bone conduction headphones keep your ears free to hone in on environment sounds, making the XP Deus II safe even in more active environments.
 Coincidentally, they can transform this often solitary hobby into a co-op treasure hunt.

 At $1,449—twice as much as the next most expensive model we recommend—this is undoubtedly a splurge.
 But if you’re going for the gold, it’s at the peak of the pedestal.